“Everyone’s getting rid of it.”

 Meet Aaron Chan, Founder and Managing Partner at Recurve Capital.
 As an investor in the “technology media and telecom” space—or “TMT” as they say in finance circles—Aaron has something of an outside perspective.

 There's a good chance that you first heard about TeleGeography through one of our maps.
+Research Analyst Lane Burdette was introduced to TeleGeography when she came across our Submarine Cable Map a few years ago.

-It seems like the perfect time to welcome Lane—along with our incredibly talented Designer and Cartographer Larry Lairson—to TeleGeography Explains the Internet.
+Now part of the team that creates this resource, Lane is understandably excited about this week's 2023 Submarine Cable Map launch.
+It seems like the perfect time to welcome her and Designer and Cartographer Larry Lairson to TeleGeography Explains the Internet.

 The global data center market is under an unprecedented squeeze as we move into 2023.